 - This is because the parasite eggs leave the cat’s anus along with parts of the worm (called proglottis) that move through the anal area.

 There are many species of tapeworms and they can affect different animals depending on the type of worm in question.
 In addition, the life cycle of tapeworms can also vary from one species to another but usually has some common characteristics.

-Regarding the type of worm, cats can be affected by tapeworms of the species Dipylidiumcaninum, Taeniataeniformis, Diphyllobotriumlatum and can also host some species of the genus Echinococcus, which are typical tapeworms of dogs and other canines.
+Regarding the type of worms, cats can be affected by tapeworms of the species Dipylidiumcaninum, Taeniataeniformis, Diphyllobotriumlatum and can also host some species of the genus Echinococcus, which are typical tapeworms of dogs and other canines.

-How did he get to infect a cat?
+How did it infect a cat

 It is necessary to know the differences between the definitive host and the intermediate host: the host or definitive host is the animal that hosts the adult worms, in whose intestine they feed and reproduce by means of eggs.

 These eggs are ingested by another animal, which is known as an intermediate host.
 In the tissues of the intermediate host, the eggs are transformed into larvae and they wait for the definitive host to ingest them.